Stop Telling Me What Asian Girls Should Look Like

 Advertisement

-When it comes to dating, I've been so fetishised by some of the white women I've dated.
+When it comes to dating, I've been so fetishized by some of the white women I've dated.
 I've seen a few that make it very obvious that they only date "ethnic" girls.
-Sometimes I'll ask up front: "So, do you feel like you're fetishising me?"
+Sometimes I'll ask up front: "So, do you feel like you're fetishizing me?"
 They're always so taken aback.
 They can't admit it.

 There's a stereotype that Black people are homogenous — or that mixed people are all Black and white or that Black people don't have a wide array of ethnic identities.
 People think if you're not white, you must be Black.
 Me?
 I identify as both Black and Filipino.